cagov/covid-static/README.md

 If you name a file like that when the site is built (which happens anytime content is updated) the page build code creating any non english page will look for a corresponding file location on files.covid19.ca.gov like ```--es.pdf```.
 If that file is found the appropriate translated file version will be used.
 If not found the English url will remain.

 So if you have a file named: ```myfile--en.pdf``` and you upload it in the pdf directory with another file named ```myfile--ar.pdf``` when the Arabic page containing that url is built the Arabic url will be used.

+## Builds

+git action builds deploy on any file change, you can rerun an existing manually and it will checkout latest code or you can modify a file to trigger a build